yuriyrozhok/youtube-analytics/README.md

 this will produce new records in Hive tables:
 - yrozhok_usv_src - copy of the data from the source JSON
 - yrozhok_usv_trd - trending videos

+## screenshots
+see some screenshots with results in /img folder